-ENHANCED/UNENHANCED RATING: Moody's - Applied For PSF Guarantee - Applied For (See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" and "OTHER PERTINENT INFORMATION - Municipal Bond Rating" herein)
+ENHANCED/UNENHANCED RATING: Moody's - "Aaa"/"A1" PSF Guaranteed (See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" and "OTHER PERTINENT INFORMATION -Municipal Bond Rating" herein)

 In the opinion of Bond Counsel (defined below), assuming continuing compliance by the District (defined below) after the date of initial delivery of the Bonds (defined below) with certain covenants contained in the Order (defined below) and subject to the matters set forth under "TAX MATTERS" herein, interest on the Bonds for federal income tax purposes under existing statutes, regulations, published rulings, and court decisions (1) will be excludable from the gross income of the owners thereof pursuant to section 103 of the Internal Revenue Code of 1986, as amended to the date of initial delivery of the Bonds and (2) will not be included in computing the alternative minimum taxable income of the owners thereof who are individuals or, except as described herein, corporations.
-See "TAX MATTERS" herein
+See "TAX MATTERS" herein.

-COLDSPRING-OAKHURST CONSOLIDATED INDEPENDENT SCHOOL DISTRICT (A political subdivision of the State of Texas located in San Jacinto County, Texas) UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2018
+\$18,405,000 COLDSPRING-OAKHURST CONSOLIDATED INDEPENDENT SCHOOL DISTRICT (A political subdivision of the State of Texas located in San Jacinto County, Texas) UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2018

-Dated Date: January 1, 2018 Due: February 15, as shown on page -ii- herein
+Dated Date: January 1, 2018

+Due: February 15, as shown on page -ii- herein

 The "Coldspring-Oakhurst Consolidated Independent School District Unlimited Tax School Building Bonds, Series 2018" (the "Bonds"), as shown on page -ii- herein, are direct obligations of the Coldspring-Oakhurst Consolidated Independent School District (the "District") and are payable from an annual ad valorem tax levied, without legal limit as to rate or amount, upon all taxable property within the District.
-The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), particularly Sections 45.001 and 45.003(b)(1), as amended, Texas Education Code, an election held in the District on November 7, 2017 (the "Election") and an order authorizing the issuance of the Bonds (the "Order") to be adopted by the Board of Trustees (the "Board") of the District on January 23, 2018.
+The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), particularly Sections 45.001 and 45.003(b)(1), as amended, Texas Education Code, an election held in the District on November 7, 2017 (the "Election") and an order authorizing the issuance of the Bonds (the "Order") adopted by the Board of Trustees (the "Board") of the District on January 23, 2018.
 See "THE BONDS - Authority for Issuance" herein.

 Interest on the Bonds will accrue from January 1, 2018 (the "Dated Date"), will be payable until stated maturity or prior redemption on February 15 and August 15 of each year, commencing August 15, 2018, and will be calculated on the basis of a 360-day year of twelve 30-day months.
 The Bonds will be issued as fully registered obligations in principal denominations of \$5,000, or integral multiples thereof within a stated maturity.
 The Bonds will be issued in book-entry form only and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository (the "Securities Depository").
 Book-entry interests in the Bonds will be made available for purchase in the principal amount of \$5,000 or any integral multiple thereof.
-Purchasers of the Bonds ("Beneficial Owners") will not receive physical delivery of certificates representing their interest in the Bonds purchased.
-So long as DTC or its nominee is the registered owner of the Bonds, principal of and interest on the Bonds will be payable by the Paying Agent/Registrar, initially ZB, National Association dba Amegy Bank, Houston, Texas, to the Securities Depository, which will in turn remit such principal and interest to its participants, which will in turn remit such principal and interest to the Beneficial Owners of the Bonds.
+Purchasers of the Bonds ("Beneficial Owners") will not receive physical delivery of certificates representing their interest in the Bonds will be payable by the Paying Agent/Registrar, initially ZB, National Association dba Amegy Bank, Houston, Texas, to the Securities Depository, which will in turn remit such principal and interest to its participants, which will in turn remit such principal and interest to its participants, which will in turn remit such principal and interest to the Beneficial Owners of the Bonds.
 See "BOOK-ENTRY-ONLY SYSTEM" herein.